Elastic recoil detection: Ion source and interactions

 where m is the mass of the particle, its charge is q, and the velocity is v.
 Ionization is a step-by-step process from collisions of the accelerated electrons with the desired vapor atoms.
 The gyrofrequency of an electron is calculated to be 1.76x107 Brad/second.

 Now that the vapor of the desired has been ionized, they must be removed from the magnetic bottle.
 To do this, a high voltage is between the hexapoles applied to pull out the ions from the magnetic field.
 The extraction of the ions, from the chamber, is carried out using an electrode system through a hole in a positively biased plasma chamber.
 Once the ions have been extracted from the chamber, they are then sent to the cyclotron for acceleration.
 It is very important that the ion source used is optimal for the experiment being carried out.
 To perform an experiment in a practical amount of time, the ions provided from the accelerator complex should have the correct desired energy.
 The quality and stability of the ion beam needs to be considered carefully, due to the fact that only the ions with the correct flight trajectory can be injected in the cyclotron and accelerated to the desired energy.

 During ERDA, the idea is to place an ion beam source at a grazing angle to the sample.
 In this set up, the angle is calculated as to allow the incident ions to scatter off of the sample so that there is no contact made with the detector.
-The physical basis that has given the method its name stems from the elastic scattering of incident ions on a sample surface and detecting the recoiling sample atoms while the incident ions backscatter at such an angle, that they do not reach the detector; this is typically in reflection geometry, illustrated in figure shown:
+The physical basis that has given the method its name stems from the elastic scattering of incident ions on a sample surface and detecting the recoiling sample atoms while the incident ions backscatter at such an angle, that they do not reach the detector; this is typically in reflection geometry.

 Another method for preventing incident ions from making contact with the detector is to use an absorber foil.
 During analysis of the elastically recoiled particles, an absorber foil with selected specific thickness can be used to "stop" the heavy recoil and beam ions from reaching the detector; reducing the background noise.
 Incorporating an absorber into the experimental set up can be the most difficult to achieve.
 The stopping of the beam using either direct or scattered methods can only be accomplished without also stopping the light impurity atoms, if it is heavier (beam ions) than the impurity atoms being analyzed.
 There are advantages when using absorber films: